tvnlikhita/practise_1/README.md

 git init    -  initializes a new git repo in the cwd. starts tracking the folder

-(one time setup for name, email)
+(one time setup for name, email) - used to set or verify the identity when making commits, --global means applies to all repos in the system

-git config --global user.name "<name>"
+git config --global user.name "<name>"    -  to set name for the git commit

-git config --global user.email "<mailid>"
+git config --global user.email "<mailid>"    -  to set email address for commits

-git config --global --list
+git config --global --list      - displays all global git configuration settings

-git status
+git status      -    displays current state of the working directory and staging area (modified - if a file changes, changes to be committed - after staging area, untracked - if new file is created, to know if working tree is clean)

 git add <file>      -   stages spacified files for the next commit